titoghose/Q-Pi/README.md

 ```

 These are optional arguments and mean the following:
 + -lb : Lower bound of the z slices where the cell is expected to start from.
+This can be used when there is fluorescence reflection below the actual bottom of the cell.
 + -ub : Upper bound of the z slices where the cell is expected to end.
+This can be used when there is fluorescence reflection above the actual top of the cell.
 + -p : Plot the cell.
-If not mentioned, the cell will not be plot, only quantification will be done.
+If not mentioned, the cell will not be plotted, only quantification will be done.
-+ -w : Window size to analyse and auto predict membrane level.
-If no bleed through exists, do not mention this option.
-In case of 	bleed through in experiment, recommended value is 0.25 .
++ -w : Window size for membrane level selection.
+In case of	bleed-through in membrane channel, we recommend this option.
+Recommended value is 0.25.
+If no bleed-through exists, do not mention this option and the programme should automatically select the membrane level.

 This is an example of how to use these options: